solislemuslab/IntBio-NitFix/symbiosis_sorted_all_sample/report/analysis_report.md

 May2025:    1,536 samples, 27 site groups, including MC-1 and MC-2
 August2025: 1,116 samples, 28 site groups
 December2025: 234 samples, 13 site groups
 I also found only three sample names that appear in more than one sequencing folder: TALL-82-1-No, TALL-82-1-Rh, and TALL-82-1-Ro, which appear in both August2025 and December2025.
+We kept the December2025 version and excluded the August2025 duplicat.

 ## Main Inputs